top of page

 What do you notice as you break the bowl?

 What might you hope to break and repair?
-(How does this relate to life)

 What do you notice in the pieces?
 What might they signify for you?